spread-ai/docs-appsmith-fork/docs/reference/widgets/custom.md

 The `updateModel` property allows you to dynamically update the model properties.
 This enables real-time synchronization between the Custom widget and the parent application.

-_Example_: If you want to save a signature from a Signature pad custom widget, upon button click, use the following code:
+ If you want to save a signature from a Signature pad custom widget, upon button click, use the following code:

 ```js
 document.getElementById("saveBtn").addEventListener("click", function () {